 Almond blossoms in Terra Alta

 Terra Alta is a region in the south of Catalonia where you’ll find almond groves.
-Almond trees are the first fruit trees to bloom, so expect to see the white flowers popping up at the end of February.
+Almond trees are the first fruit trees to bloom, so expect to see the white flowers popping up at the end of February / beginning of March.
 The combination of white and light pink of the flowers with the greenish and brownish tones of the land only happens once a year, and it’s a picture-postcard scene.

 An excellent option to admire this spectacle of nature is the stretch of road from Gandesa to Vilalba dels Arcs.
 It’s a quiet and beautiful 10 km road, and you can also enjoy it by bike (highly recommended!).
 Following the same road, you can stop at the crossroad named Els Quatre Camins, where almond tree fields are abundant.
 From here, you can also take the secondary road that leads to Corbera d’Ebre, where you’ll also see areas of almond trees.